Firefighters in Londonderry, Chester throw open doors to trick-or-treaters

 Click any photo to launch the gallery.

-About the Author: Cynthia Prairie has been a newspaper editor more than 30 years.
-She has worked at such publications as the Raleigh Times, the Baltimore News American, the Buffalo Courier Express, the Chicago Sun-Times and the Patuxent Publishing chain of community newspapers in Maryland.
+About the Author: Cynthia Prairie has been a newspaper editor more than 40 years.
+Cynthia has worked at such publications as the Raleigh Times, the Baltimore News American, the Buffalo Courier Express, the Chicago Sun-Times and the Patuxent Publishing chain of community newspapers in Maryland, and has won numerous state awards for her reporting.
+As an editor, she has overseen her staffs to win many awards for indepth coverage.
 She and her family moved to Chester, Vermont in 2004.